brianzhou13/gr/README.md

 # gr

+# About
+A simple store-locator for people seeking to find the closest store near a specified location.

+# How it works?
+The logic is cur

 Understanding how to calculate the distance between longitude and latitude points did take bulk of my time.
 I ended up using the "Haversine Formula" to calculate the distance between the two locations.